 – June to September

-If you’re hoping to enjoy your holiday to London with blue skies and warm weather, the summer months are certainly your best bet.
+If you’re hoping to enjoy your holiday in London with blue skies and hot weather, the summer months are certainly your best option.

-London on a beautiful sunny day is unquestionably unlike anywhere else in the world.
+London on a beautiful sunny day is truly unlike anywhere else in the world.

-The moment the sun appears both locals and tourists alike drop everything and flock to the cities numerous green spaces, alfresco cafes, pub gardens and rooftop bars.
+The moment the sun appears, both locals and tourists alike drop everything and flock to the city’s many beautiful green spaces, alfresco cafes, pub gardens, and rooftop bars.

-There are also plenty of special events which take place throughout the summer, from music festivals to outdoor cinemas and more.
+There are also plenty of special events taking place throughout the summer, from cultural celebrations and music festivals to outdoor cinemas and more.

-The most important thing to know about summer in London is that during the school holidays from mid-July to August, the city does get significantly busier and you’ll more than likely encounter large crowds, higher prices and long queues for most attractions.
+The most important thing to know about visiting London during the summer is that the months of July and August can get EXTREMELY busy.
+If you visit the capital during the school summer holidays, you’ll more than likely encounter large crowds, high prices, and long queues for most major attractions.